 Collective intelligence.
-What is it and how does it increase security of the cloud?
+What is it and how does it increase the security of the cloud?

 By definition, collective intelligence is a form of networking that is enabled by the rise of communications technology, which boosts interaction among users to generate their own content.